oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/introduction/architecture.md

 This diagram shows the following details:

 *	An optional, persistent volume is created by the customer using one of the available providers.
 If the persistent volume is shared across the domain or members of a cluster, then the chosen provider must support “Read Write Many” access mode.
 The shared state on the persistent volume may include the `domain` directory, the `applications` directory, a directory for storing logs, and a directory for any file-based persistence stores.
 *	A pod is created for the WebLogic Server Administration Server.
-This pod is labeled with `weblogic.domainUID`, `weblogic.serverName`, and `weblogic.domainName`.
+This pod is named `DOMAIN_UID-wlservername` and is labeled with `weblogic.domainUID`, `weblogic.serverName`, and `weblogic.domainName`.
 One container runs in this pod.
 WebLogic Node Manager and Administration Server processes are run inside this container.
-The Node Manager process is used as an internal implementation detail for the liveness probe, for patching, and to provide monitoring and control capabilities to the Administration Console.
+The Node Manager process is used as an internal implementation detail for the liveness probe which we will descibe in more detail later, for patching, and to provide monitoring and control capabilities to the Administration Console.
 It is not intended to be used for other purposes, and it may be removed in some future release.
 *	A `ClusterIP` type service is created for the Administration Server pod.
 This service provides a stable, well-known network (DNS) name for the Administration Server.
-This name is derived from the `domainUID` and the Administration Server name, and it is known before starting up any pod.
+This name is derived from the `domainUID` and the Administration Server name as described [here](#network-name-predictability), and it is known before starting up any pod.
 The Administration Server `ListenAddress` is set to this well-known name.  `ClusterIP` type services are only visible inside the Kubernetes cluster.
 They are used to provide the well-known names that all of the servers in a domain use to communicate with each other.
 This service is labeled with `weblogic.domainUID` and `weblogic.domainName`.
 *	A `NodePort` type service is optionally created for the Administration Server pod.
 This service provides HTTP access to the Administration Server to clients that are outside the Kubernetes cluster.
 This service is intended to be used to access the WebLogic Server Administration Console or for the T3 protocol for WLST connections.
 This service is labeled with `weblogic.domainUID` and `weblogic.domainName`.
 *	A pod is created for each WebLogic Server Managed Server.
-These pods are labeled with `weblogic.domainUID`, `weblogic.serverName`, and `weblogic.domainName`.
+These pods are named `DOMAIN_UID-wlservername` and are labeled with `weblogic.domainUID`, `weblogic.serverName`, and `weblogic.domainName`.
 One container runs in each pod.
 WebLogic Node Manager and Managed Server processes are run inside each of these containers.
-The Node Manager process is used as an internal implementation detail for the liveness probe.
+The Node Manager process is used as an internal implementation detail for the liveness probe which we will describe in more detail later.
 It is not intended to be used for other purposes, and it may be removed in some future release.
-*	A `ClusterIP` type service is created for each Managed Server pod that contains a Managed Server that is not part of a WebLogic cluster.
+*	A `ClusterIP` type service is created for each Managed Server pod as described [here](#network-name-predictability).
 These services are intended to be used to access applications running on the Managed Servers.
 These services are labeled with `weblogic.domainUID` and `weblogic.domainName`.
-Customers must expose these services using a load balancer or `NodePort` type service to expose these endpoints outside the Kubernetes cluster.
+*	A `ClusterIP` type service is also created for each WebLogic cluster as described [here](#network-name-predictability).
+Customers can expose these services using a load balancer or `NodePort` type service to expose these endpoints outside the Kubernetes cluster.
 *	A `PodDisruptionBudget` is created for each WebLogic cluster.
 These pod disruption budgets are labeled with `weblogic.domainUID`, `weblogic.clusterName` and `weblogic.domainName`.
 *	An Ingress may optionally be created by the customer for each WebLogic cluster.
 An Ingress provides load balanced HTTP access to all Managed Servers in that WebLogic cluster.
 The load balancer updates its routing table for an Ingress every time a Managed Server in the WebLogic cluster becomes “ready” or ceases to be able to service requests, such that the Ingress always points to just those Managed Servers that are able to handle user requests.